GamehunterKaan/AutoPWN-Suite/README.md

 - Fully [automatic!](#usage)
 - Detect network IP range without any user input.
 - Vulnerability detection based on version.
 - Web app vulnerability testing.
-(LFI, XSS, SQLI)
+(LFI, XSS, SQLI, Web Search)
 - Web app dirbusting.
 - Get information about the vulnerability right from your terminal.
-- Automatically download exploit related with vulnerability.
+- Automatically download and exploit vulnerabilities.
-- Noise mode for creating a noise on the network.
+- Noise mode for creating noise on the network.
+- Metasploit scan for enhanced vulnerability detection.
 - Evasion mode for being sneaky.
 - Automatically decide which scan types to use based on privilege.
 - Easy to read output.
 - Specify your arguments using a config file.
 - Send scan results via webhook or email.
+- Integrates with Shodan and ZoomEye for additional vulnerability data.
-- Works on Windows, MacOS and Linux.
+- Works on Windows, MacOS, and Linux.
 - Use as a [module!](#module-usage)